duzzisantos/duzzisantos/README.md

 - 👋 Hi, I’m @duzzisantos
-- 👀 I’m interested in React, Node JS and .NET
+- 👀 I’m interested in React and Node JS

 <!---
 duzzisantos/duzzisantos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.